fibo/bitstamp-kiss/README.md

 #### limitTo8Decimals

-Truncate value to avoid Bistamp API error:
+Truncate value to avoid Bitstamp API error:

 > Ensure that there are no more than 8 decimal places.